brinkmanlab/islandcompare-cli/README.md

 https://islandcompare.pathogenomics.ca/analysis

 For one off analysis use the `./islandcompare.py upload_run` command.
-For repeated analysis please use the `./islandcompare.py upload`, `./islandcompare.py invoke`, and `./islandcompare.py download` commands.
+For repeated analysis please use the `./islandcompare.py upload`, `./islandcompare.py run`, and `./islandcompare.py download` commands.

 Help:
 -------------